dorjeduck/vood/docs/HOLE_MATCHING.md

 ### Use Clustering (Balanced) when:
 - Visual quality matters
 - You want smooth, balanced morphing
-- Holes are morphing between similar counts (2↔3, 3↔5, etc.)
+- vertex loops are morphing between similar counts (2↔3, 3↔5, etc.)
 - **This is the default and recommended choice**

 ### Use Greedy when: